hubverse-org/hubDocs/docs/source/user-guide/intro-data-formats.md

 (running-examples)=
 ## Running examples
-In this section, we introduce some running examples that will illustrate and motivate the proposed infrastructure, as well as some core concepts that will be used repeatedly in the sections to follow.
+In this section, we introduce some running examples that will illustrate and motivate the proposed infrastructure, as well as some core concepts that will be used repeatedly in the following sections.
 We identify the task ID variables and output types for each hub, which are discussed in more detail in the [description of tasks metadata](#tasks-metadata).

 (running-example-1)=